benjyongzh/llm-data-analyst/README.md

     U->>API: POST /conversations/{id}/query
     API->>DB: Fetch conversation & selected connection
     API->>DB: Load recent messages for context
-    API->>LLM: Prompt with messages and schema
-    LLM-->>API: SQL + chart plan
+    API->>LLM: Run workflow with prompt and context LLM-->>API: Response + chart spec
-    API->>DB: Execute SQL on bound connection
-    DB-->>API: Result rows
-    API->>LLM: Summarize rows into chart data
-    LLM-->>API: Chart spec + summary
     API->>DB: Persist assistant response
-    API-->>U: Return chart suggestion
+    API-->>U: Return response + chart spec
 ```

 1. **Resolve connection** – the API looks up the conversation to find the
    bound database connection and recent messages.
-2. **Generate query** – context and schema are sent to the LLM to obtain an
-   SQL statement and chart plan.
-3. **Execute SQL** – the generated query runs against the conversation’s
-   database and returns rows.
-4. **Summarize results** – rows are fed back to the LLM to craft a chart and
-   natural‑language summary, which are saved as an assistant message.
+2. **Run workflow** – the LangGraph workflow uses the prompt and context to
+   analyze data and generate an assistant reply with a chart specification.
+3. **Persist response** – the assistant output is stored as a message.
-5. **Respond to user** – the API returns the chart suggestion to the client.
+4. **Respond to user** – the API returns the response and chart spec to the client.

 ### AI workflow steps